Technique Guide: Build an Awesome Snack Board

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

-Whether you're hosting a crowd or doing a romantic date night, a snack board is always the right decision!
-Snack boards are a casual and fun way of approaching food, and they're infinitely customizable too.
-This guide will walk you through how to build a killer board that will be the star of your event.
+Whether you're hosting a crowd or doing a romantic date night, a snack board is always a great option.
+Boards are a casual, fun, and infinitely customizable way of approaching food.
+This guide walks you through everything you need to know.

 Author: